Free U.S. shipping & money back guarantee

 The management chronic UTIs in postmenopausal women needs to take into account the vaginal microbiome.

 Restoring vaginal lactobacillus with oral probiotic therapy is also a promising and commonly recommended approach.
-Oral probiotics have been shown in some studies to and decrease the presence of pathogenic bacteria (6).
+Oral probiotics have been shown in some studies to increase populations of healthy vaginal bacteria and decrease the presence of pathogenic bacteria (6).
 However, further randomized controlled trials are needed to fully establish vaginal estrogen and oral probiotics as effective therapies for rUTIs associated with menopause.

 The management chronic UTIs in postmenopausal women needs to take into account the vaginal microbiome.